-There are limited eating options in Mandi.
 The local delicacies of Mandi use a lot of black gram.
 Sepu wadi is the most famous delicacy of Mandi.
-A local meal comprise of sweet, salty and sour delicacies.
+A local meal comprises sweet, salty and sour delicacies.
 One can find a few restaurants and street stalls near the market area.
-Apart from serving local cuisine, they also serve Nort Indian, South Indian and Chinese delicacies.
+Apart from serving local cuisine, they also serve Chinese and north and south Indian delicacies.

 The average minimum and maximum temperature of Mandi is as given below.
 The best time to visit Mandi is also specified.